japila-books/spark-structured-streaming-internals/docs/GroupState.md

 setTimeoutDuration(duration: String): Unit
 ----

-Specifies the *timeout duration* for the state key (in millis or as a string, e.g. "10 seconds", "1 hour") for <<spark-sql-streaming-GroupStateTimeout.adoc#ProcessingTimeTimeout, GroupStateTimeout.ProcessingTimeTimeout>>
+Specifies the *timeout duration* for the state key (in millis or as a string, e.g. "10 seconds", "1 hour") for <<spark-sql-streaming-GroupStateTimeout.md#ProcessingTimeTimeout, GroupStateTimeout.ProcessingTimeTimeout>>

 | setTimeoutTimestamp
 a| [[setTimeoutTimestamp]]